A Pancoast tumor is a rare form of lung cancer. This type of tumor is located at the very top (apex) of the right or left lung.

-Sharp shoulder pain is most common symptom of Pancoast tumor in its early stages.
-Other symptoms depend on the areas the tumor invades around the chest opening (thoracic inlet).
+Sharp shoulder pain is the most common early symptom of Pancoast tumor.
+Other symptoms depend on where the tumor is located.

-As the tumor grows, the shoulder pain gets more severe and debilitating.
+As the tumor grows, the shoulder pain can become debilitating.
 It can radiate toward the armpit (axilla), the shoulder blade, and the bone that connects the shoulder to the arm (scapula).

 In more than

-- down the arm on the side of the body following the ulnar nerve (the nerve that runs down the side of your arm toward the pinky, stopping at the wrist)
+- down the arm following the ulnar nerve (the nerve that runs down the side of your arm toward the pinky, stopping at the wrist)